 Although initiating thoughts and activities comes naturally to infants, extended periods of independent playtime don’t happen unless we cultivate them.
-This means establishing one or two safe, enclosed play areas for a baby (outdoors is wonderful if possible), and then encouraging him to routinely spend his “alert time” (between sleep, feedings and diaper changes) in these soon familiar environments.
-We can watch and enjoy our baby, “floor sit” and eventually leave him to work or relax nearby, while he spends time learning from the safe objects and toys he chooses.
+This means establishing one or two safe, enclosed play areas for babies (outdoors is wonderful if possible), and then encouraging them to routinely spend their “alert time” (between sleep, feedings and diaper changes) in these soon familiar environments.
+We can watch and enjoy our babies, “floor sit” and eventually leave them to work or relax nearby, while they spend time learning from the safe objects and toys they choose.
 In my experience, these rooms (or sections of rooms) are treasured by children way beyond the age they need them for safety.
 A child’s play space becomes the comfortable, therapeutic, and imaginative place where dreams are born.

 Eventually, most of us will introduce our children to movies and TV.
 My advice: wait as long as you can, and then use it sparingly.
-Personally, I couldn’t bear the option of TV time because of the added pressure of trying to control it (to the already long list of toddler power struggles).
+Personally, one reason I avoided the option of TV time was the added pressure of trying to control it (to the already long list of toddler power struggles).
 It worked better for me to avoid it entirely until after the age of 3.

 Exhaust the use of crayons, blocks, dolls and dollhouses, puzzles, shape sorters, play-doh, balls, books, wheel toys, sidewalk chalk (one of the best inventions ever), Legos, etc., before resorting to movies and TV.
 When children who are adept at occupying themselves seem bored, they are often on the verge of an idea for a new activity.
 Sometimes they need more of our attention, or a nap.

-If you need entertainment for an afternoon lull and music isn’t engaging enough, try books on tape (or CD) before considering TV or videos.
-There is usually a good selection at the library.
+If you need entertainment for an afternoon lull and music isn’t engaging enough, try audio books or children’s podcasts before considering TV or videos.
+There is usually a good selection of audio CDs at the library.
 They don’t interfere with a child’s listening and learning skills the way TV does.
 They stimulate imagination rather than zoning a child out, and they aren’t as disturbing or scary as movies.
 The ones that come with books are great, too, and you can show your child how to turn the page when they hear the “ding”.

 If we can postpone the use of TV (or break the habit in the early years), our child has opportunities to develop the neural pathways needed to be a good listener and learner, gross and fine motor skills, problem solving abilities, creativity and a strong sense of self.